Project-HAMi/HAMi/README.md

 $ kubectl get pods
 ```

-If the following two pods `vgpu-4pd-vgpu-device-plugin` and `vgpu-4pd-vgpu-scheduler` are in running state, then your installation is successful.
+If the following two pods `vgpu-device-plugin` and `vgpu-scheduler` are in running state, then your installation is successful.

 ### Running GPU Jobs